 What is Natural Family Planning (NFP)?

 Natural Family Planning, or NFP, is a way of managing your fertility without hormones or barriers.
 NFP works through fertility awareness.
 Couples learn how to identify the days during each reproductive cycle on which it is possible to conceive.
 Using this knowledge, couples either abstain from intercourse on fertile days to avoid pregnancy, or engage in intercourse during that time in the hopes of becoming pregnant.
 Intercourse outside of the fertile window is naturally infertile.
-On infertile days couples aiming to avoid pregnancy can engage in intercourse freely.
-Numerous forms of NFP exist, and each is a little different in the fertile signs it uses to determine fertile days.
+On infertile days, couples aiming to avoid pregnancy can engage in intercourse freely.
+Numerous methods of NFP exist, and each is a little different in how it identifies the fertile days.

 How is the Marquette Method Different?

-The Marquette Method of NFP is different than most other methods of NFP because it involves monitoring the reproductive hormone levels themselves rather than the external signs of changing hormonal activity.
+The Marquette Method of NFP is different than most other methods of NFP because it involves monitoring the reproductive hormone levels themselves rather than the symptoms of changing hormones.

-The Marquette Method of NFP, in contrast, tracks a women’s hormones daily and uses that information in real-time to determine the beginning and ending of fertility in each cycle.
+The Marquette Method of NFP tracks a woman’s hormone levels daily and uses that information in real-time to determine the beginning and ending of fertility in each cycle.
 When used correctly, the Marquette Method of NFP is as effective as most forms of contraception at avoiding pregnancy.

 Benefits of NFP